hackerspace-ntnu/Red-Planet-Rampage/README.md

 Red Planet Rampage is a first person shooter game, where you fight against other players in arenas with dynamically constructed weapons made from weapon parts.

-The weapon parts are obtained from auctions in-between shooting rounds where players bid against each other.
+The weapon parts are obtained from auctions between shooting rounds, where players bid against each other.
 Due to the amount of weapon parts, there are hundreds of possible weapon combinations!

 ---